MILVLG/prophet/README.md

 ## Updates
 April 28, 2023
+- Add pretrained and finetuned models on A-OKVOA.

+March 10, 2023
+- Training and testing codes of the two-stages Prophet framework.
-- Pre-trained and finetuned models of Prophet on the A-OKVQA dataset.
+- Pretrained and finetuned models on OK-VOA.

 ## Table of Contents